LCluber/LCluber/README.md

 ## I'm a Solution Architect

-- ⚡ I am an expert in Javascript development
+- ⚡ Expert in Javascript development
 - Most of my open source libraries are published on [DWTechs organization page](https://github.com/DWTechs) once they reach v1.